When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-Finding a decent e-bike for under £1000 is not an easy task with 100’s of models to choose from.
+Finding a decent e-bike for under £1000 is not an easy task with hundreds of models to choose from.
 In this Himo C26 electric bike review I’ll take a closer look at the specification to see if you really can buy a half-decent e-MTB for less than £1000.

-The Himo-Tech brand of e-bikes have proven to be very popular over the last few years with their folding models being best-sellers in Europe.
+The Himo-Tech brand of e-bikes has proven to be very popular over the last few years with their folding models being best-sellers in Europe.
 I’ve ridden a few of their electric bikes in the past and have always been very impressed with the build quality.
 Himo were originally crowdfunded by Chinese tech giant Xiaomi, so they’ve got off to a good start.

 This particular C26 model has been on the market since 2019 and at its current price of around £900 offers excellent value for money.
 I have tested several cheaper electric bikes lately and so far I haven’t been disappointed.

 Cheap e-bikes are an important gateway in the world of assisted cycling as not everyone can afford to spend £2000 plus on a Cannondale or Cube.

 In the early days, some bargain-basement electric bikes suffered from poor electric and battery longevity but this seems to be less of a problem nowadays.
 With the electric bike market being as competitive as it is, consumers expect decent quality when parting with their hard-earned cash.
 Just because a bike is at the cheaper end of the scale doesn’t mean it should be of poor quality and unreliable.